frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 📋 **Best Practices** | Defined standards and guidelines |
 | 🔍 **Code Reviews** | Educational feedback, not just approval |

+> 💡 **How I answer this:**
+>
+> "I believe in structured mentoring.
+When a junior joins, I start with onboarding documentation - architecture diagrams, common patterns, and 'how we do things here'.
+Then I do hands-on sessions where we pair program on real tasks.
+I don't just fix their code - I explain why we do things a certain way.
+>
+> I created a best practices guide covering SQL style, Airflow patterns, and error handling.
+During code reviews, I focus on teaching, not just approving.
+I ask questions like 'What happens if this fails?' or 'How would this scale?'
+This helps them think like senior engineers.
+>
+> The result is that juniors become productive faster and develop good habits from day one."

 ---

 ### 🤝 Q17.
 How do you handle cross-functional collaboration?